-The Typhoon ballistic missile nuclear-powered (SSBN) submarines are the largest submarines ever to be built.
-They were constructed at the Severodvinsk Shipyard, on the White Sea near Archangel.
+The Typhoon class (Project 941 Akula class) nuclear-powered ballistic missile (SSBN) submarines were constructed at the Severodvinsk Shipyard, on the White Sea near Archangel.

-With assistance from the United States, through the cooperative threat reduction programme, TK 202 has had its nuclear fuel removed by US funded processing facilities and converted into forms suitable for long-term storage or reuse.
-The UK has also agreed to take part in the dismantling of Russia’s decommissioned nuclear submarines.
+With assistance from the US, through the cooperative threat reduction programme, TK 202 had its nuclear fuel removed by US-funded processing facilities and converted into forms suitable for long-term storage or reuse.
+The UK agreed to take part in the dismantling of Russia’s decommissioned nuclear submarines.

-The Typhoon Class submarine is of multi-hulled design – five inner hulls are situated inside a superstructure of the two parallel main hulls.
+The Typhoon class submarine is of multi-hulled design, with five inner hulls situated inside a superstructure of the two parallel main hulls.
 The superstructure is coated with sound-absorbent tiles.
-There are 19 compartments including a strengthened module which houses the main control room and electronic equipment compartment which is above the main hulls behind the missile launch tubes.
+There are 19 compartments including a strengthened module, which houses the main control room and electronic equipment compartment which is above the main hulls behind the missile launch tubes.

 The submarine’s design includes features for travelling under ice and ice-breaking.
 It has an advanced stern fin with horizontal hydroplane fitted after the screws.
 The nose horizontal hydroplanes are in the bow section and are retractable into the hull.